“People hearing without listening.”

 “That’s not right.
 How could he think that was a good idea.
 There’s no way we’re going to investigate that solution.”; or

-1. Eliminate distractions: For example, look away from your computer screen when you are on the phone.
+For example, look away from your computer screen when you are on the phone.
 In person, look directly at the speaker while they are talking to you.
-When we limit the amount of simultaneaous input our brain receives, it allows us to focus on our chosen task – in this case, listening.
+When we limit the amount of simultaneous input our brain receives, it allows us to focus on our chosen task – in this case, listening.

 In a world where, increasingly, communication is text-based, listening will become a much sought-after art and skill.
 It is the very foundation of communication.
 Don’t neglect it.